-Amundi UK has established other operating committees to support the work and responsibilities of the Board and all of which report directly to the ExCo, except for Conduct Rules Assessment Committee reports directly to The Board.
+Amundi UK has established other operating committees to support the work and responsibilities of the Board and all of which report directly to the ExCo, except for Conduct Assessment Committee reports directly to The Board.
+These committees monitor different aspects of the company's business activities as well as the various risks that the company is exposed to.
 The other operating committees are listed as below: